hth313/OS4/doc/keyboards.rst

 defined.
 They are just a simple linear search table where each entry is a key code (0--79 form) followed by its function definition.

-You will need to align the table as it will be pointed to from another record using a packed pointer.
-It also need an end marker where the upper bits in the word is set:
+As usual you need to align the table as it will be pointed to from another record using a packed pointer.
+The table also needs an end marker where the upper bits in the word is set:

 .. code-block:: ca65